 Q: When will I hear regarding my selection for A2A?

-We typically notify all applicants two weeks after the application deadline.
+We typically notify all applicants three weeks after the application deadline.

 Q: Does being selected to participate in A2A mean that I am guaranteed admission to Amherst?